 The Historic General Lewis Inn, Lewisburg, West Virginia

-With 25 rooms for your guests, a full service restaurant, and a tented, beautiful garden the historic General Lewis Inn makes for the ultimate wedding venue.
+With 25 rooms for your guests, a full-service restaurant, and a tented, beautiful garden the historic General Lewis Inn makes for the ultimate wedding venue.
 The inn, which was opened in 1928 and has parts of the property dating back to 1834, also boasts at least three ghosts.
-One, a former slave named Reuben, who is thought to have hanged himself in what is now the dining room and has been spotted sitting at one of the tables.
+One, an African who was enslaved named Reuben, who is thought to have hanged himself in what is now the dining room and has been spotted sitting at one of the tables.
 One paranormal investigator also spotted a napkin floating in midair.
-The second ghost, a "Lady in White," resides in room 208 where her portrait also hangs.
-Her apparition has been seen, in a grey colonial dress, floating above the ground.
-And the third ghost is an unnamed little girl, who is often heard crying in room 206.
+The second ghost, known as the "Lady in White," resides in room 208 where her portrait also hangs.
+Her apparition has been seen, in a gray colonial-style dress, floating above the ground.
+And the third ghost is an unnamed little girl who is often heard crying in room 206.
 When you enter the room though, it is unsurprisingly empty.

 Karsten Hotel, Kewaunee, Wisconsin